 Styles of Stamped Concrete

-The stamping process uses rubber stamps or texturizing mats to imprint pattern into wet cement.
+The stamping process uses rubber stamps or texturizing mats to imprint a pattern into wet cement.
 There are also ways to apply it over existing concrete if your slab is in good shape.
 These stamps are often designed from molds of the real material to get the appropriate texture.
 They can make your concrete resemble brick, cobblestone, slate, wood planks, and more.
 You're even able to add large medallions and other custom accents to a concrete slab.

 Moreover, the stamps can be applied vertically as well as horizontally, which makes them good for much more than flooring.
 For instance, you can give an outdoor concrete fireplace surround a natural stone treatment.
 Or you can make a concrete retaining wall look like brick.

 Plus, there's no reason you can't use stamped concrete inside your home.
-In fact, it can be both a practical and an attractive finish.
+In fact, it can be both a practical and attractive finish.
 A popular option is to stamp a concrete basement floor to make it look like wood.
 Stamped concrete that resembles tile is also a durable option for the kitchen.
 But it can be cold and hard on your feet, so area rugs are recommended.

 How to Create Stamped Concrete